-But skateboarding also can be an easy way to hurt yourself, particularly if you skate in the wrong place or don't wear protective gear.
+But skateboarding also can be an easy way to get hurt, particularly if you skate in the wrong place or don't wear protective gear.
 Scrapes and bruises are almost a fact of skateboarding life, but broken bones and sprains are also common.
 To keep it safe while skateboarding, stick to the rules wherever you skate, and follow these safety tips.

-Believe it or not, more than 25,000 people are treated in hospital emergency rooms for skateboard-related injuries every year.
+It's easy to lose your balance when riding a skateboard.
+With every fall, there's a chance you'll be hurt and end up in an emergency room.
 Some of those injuries can be severe, and skateboarders have been killed by head injuries and collisions with cars.

 Kids and beginners are the most likely to get hurt.
 More than half of skateboard injuries happen to people under the age of 15.
-One-third happen to those who've been skateboarding less than a week.
+A third happen to those who've been skateboarding less than a week.

 Experienced skaters get hurt, too.
 As the difficulty of tricks increases, so does the risk of injury, while things like rocks and poor riding surfaces are always a threat.

 It may seem like all you need to start skateboarding is a board and an attitude — until your first wipeout.
 Asphalt, concrete, wood, and other common riding surfaces have one thing in common: none of them is soft.
-Helmets are a must for all skateboarders, and all beginners should use pads until they gain more experience.
+Helmets are a must for all skateboarders, and so are wrist guards, pads, and proper shoes.